breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 Then I lived in Brasil for a month.
 I met my girlfriend in São Paulo, where we stayed for some time.
 Her mother cast spells in the kitchen, conjuring comida caseira: each morning there was coffee, tea, and eggs.
 Each afternoon there was pão carteira with mortadela and cheese.
 Each night there was a feast of file de frango, batatas fritas, feijao com arroz, pavé.

 We flew to Florianopolis for Python Brasil, where I visited a local *faculdade* to talk about unsupervised learning.
 An audience member offered me a drink of hot mate, which was high quality stuff.
-Floripa was a very warm and friendly place.
+Floripa is a very warm and friendly place.
 You can walk for miles on white sand beaches, eat green pasta and [perfect pizza](http://www.forneriacatarina.com.br/).
 It was here where I discovered a most remarkable drink, limonada suiça.

 Brazilians have a long tradition of making juice.
 Their fruit crushing and blending technology has progressed far beyond the rest of the world.
 And they have refined the science of mixing fruit beverages, with profound combinatorial breakthroughs.
 I will share with you one of their secret recipes.
 Take fresh lemonade.
 Carbonated water.
 Add ice, condensed milk and sugar.
 Mix to a froth.
 Serve immediately, with a bowl of hot spaghetti and warm bread.